 Basics of Insect Monitoring with Sex Pheromone Traps

-In Pennsylvania orchards, numerous pests can be responsible for injuries in fruit orchards.
-The importance of various pest species fluctuates from year to year, but almost always the most important pests will be part of leafroller complex with tufted apple bud moth (TABM), obliquebanded leafroller (OBLR), internal fruit feeders complex with Oriental fruit moth (OFM) and codling moth (CM), or borers such as dogwood borer or peach tree borer.
-Fortunately, with the current emphasis on practical implementation of IPM methods, the sex pheromone traps for all of those species are available for a purchase.
+In Pennsylvania orchards, numerous insect pests can be responsible for injuries in fruit orchards.
+The importance of various pest species fluctuates from year to year, but almost always the most important pests will be part of the leafroller complex with tufted apple bud moth (TABM), obliquebanded leafroller (OBLR), internal fruit feeders complex with Oriental fruit moth (OFM) and codling moth (CM), or borers such as dogwood borer or peach tree borer.
+Fortunately, with the current emphasis on practical implementation of IPM methods, the sex pheromone traps for all of those species are commercially available.

 A single trap should be used to monitor only a single insect species.
 In properly monitored orchard, at least two traps per species should be used per block.
 In larger blocks--more than 20 acres--at least one trap per every 10 acres should be employed.
 It is important that traps within each block be placed in such locations that they would be able to provide accurate readings of moth pressure.
 Placing traps too far away from, or close to, possible moth sources such as large bin piles and abandoned or neglected orchards may provide inaccurate image of actual pest pressure.
 In orchards where only the absolute minimum trapping program is to be implemented, and traps will be used only to provide information about the best timing for insecticide applications, at least two traps per species have to be used per farm.